Nehayadav03/Restapis/README.md

-let's play Simon Says and check your memory,iq and intelligence.
+Let's play Simon Says and check your memory,iq and intelligence.